-This paper is focused on designing an effective inference algorithm that integrates top-down and bottom-up inference for attribute grammars.
+This paper is focused on designing an effective inference algorithm that integrates topdown and bottom-up inference for attribute grammars.
 We adopt a greedy algorithm for maximizing the Bayesian posterior probability that proceeds in three phases.

-Phase 1 is bottom-up detection.
-We compute edge segments from the input image and estimate a number of vanishing points (usually three) in the image by using the method studied in [38].
-Then, the line segments converging to the same vanishing point are put in a line set.
-The rectangle hypotheses are generated in a method similar to RANSAC [7].
-We draw two pairs of line segments from two out of the three line sets and then evaluate them by the goodness of fit (compatibility) to a rectangle.
-The two pairs of line segments that pass a minimum compatibility test become a weighted hypothesis.
-We thus generate an excessive number of rectangles as bottom-up proposals, which may overlap or conflict with each other and are sorted in decreasing order by their weights.
+Phase I is bottom-up detection.
+We compute edge segments from the input image and estimate a number of vanishing points (usually three) in the image using the method studied in [39].
+Then the line segments converging to the same vanishing point are put in a line set.
+The rectangle hypotheses are generated in a method similar to RANSAC [8].
+We draw two pairs of line segments from two out of the three line sets, and then evaluate them by the goodness of fit (compatibility) to a rectangle.
+The two pairs of line segments that pass a minimum compatibility test becomes a weighted hypothesis.
+We thus generate an excessive number of rectangles as bottom-up proposals which may overlap or conflict with each other and are sorted in decreasing order by their weights.

-Phase 2 initializes the terminal nodes of the parse graph in a greedy way.
-In each step, the algorithm picks the most promising bottom-up rectangle hypothesis with the heaviest weight among all of the candidates and accepts it if it increases the Bayesian probability or reduces the description length.
-Then, the weights of all of the candidates that overlap or conflict with this accepted rectangle are reduced as in the matching pursuit algorithm [20].
+Phase II initializes the terminal nodes of the parse graph in a greedy way.
+In each step, the algorithm picks the most promising bottom-up rectangle hypothesis with the heaviest weight among all the candidates and accepts it if it increases the Bayesian probability or reduces the description length.
+Then the weights of all the candidates that overlap or conflict with this accepted rectangle are reduced as in the matching pursuit algorithm [21].

-Phase 3 integrates top-down/bottom-up inference.
+Phase III integrates top-down/bottom-up inference.
 Each rectangle in the current parse graph matches (often partially) to a production rule with attributes passed to the nonterminal node.
-These nonterminal nodes are, in turn, matched to other production rules, which then generate top-down proposals for predictions (see the downward arrows in Fig. 1).
+These non-terminal nodes are in turn matched to other production rules which then generate top-down proposals for predictions, see the downward arrows in Figure 1.
 The weights of the top-down proposals are calculated based on the posterior probabilities.
 For example, two adjacent rectangles may activate the line rule (or a mesh rule or a cube rule), which then generates a number of rectangles along the aligned axis.
-Some of these top-down proposals may have existed in the candidate sets of the bottom-up proposal.
+Some of these top-down proposals may have existed in the candidate sets of bottom-up proposal.
 Such proposals bear both the upward and downward arrows and their weights increase.

-In phase 3, each of the five grammar rules (omitting the scene rule) maintains a data structure that stores all of its weighted candidates.
-Each step of the algorithm picks the most promising proposal (with the heaviest weight) among all five candidate sets.
+In phase III, each of the five grammar rules (omitting the scene rule) maintains a data structure which stores all its weighted candidates.
+Each step of the algorithm picks the most promising proposal (with the heaviest weight) among all the five candidate sets.
 This proposal is accepted if it increases the Bayesian probability or reduces the description length.
-Thus, a new nonterminal node is added to the parse graph.
-This corresponds to recognizing a new subconfiguration and activates the following actions: 1) creating potentially new "top-down" proposals and inserting them into the lists, 2) reweighting some proposals in the candidate sets, and 3) passing attributes between a node and its parent through the constraint equations associated with this production rule.
+Thus a new non-terminal node is added to the parse graph.
+This corresponds to recognizing a new sub-configuration and activates the following actions: (i) Create potentially new "topdown" proposals and inserting them into the lists; (ii) Re-weight some proposals in the candidate sets; (iii) Pass attributes between a node and its parent through the constraint equations associated with this production rule.

 The top-down and bottom-up computing is illustrated in Fig. 1 for the kitchen scene.
-For most images, the parse graph has about three layers with about 20 nodes, so the computation can be done by AI search algorithms such as best first search.
-In our experiments, we observed that the top-down and prior information helps in detecting some weak rectangles that are missing in the bottom-up detection.
+For most images, the parse graph has about 3 layers with about 20 nodes, so the computation can be done by AI search algorithms, such as best first search.
+In our experiments, we observed that the top-down and prior information helps detecting some weak rectangles which are missing in the bottom-up detection.
 Some "illusory rectangles" could also be hallucinated, especially due to the line and mesh grammar rules.
 Comparison experiments show that the top-down process improves the performance by a large margin.